trim21/go-phpserialize/readme.md

 ### Unmarshal

-Decoding from php serialized array, class and object are both supported.
+Decoding from php serialized array, class or object are all supported.

 go `any` type will be decoded as `map[any]any` or `map[string]any`, based on raw input is `array` or `class`,